Swindon Robins: 2000s

+2010s

-Following difficult campaigns in 2010 and 2011, Swindon signed Denmark's Peter Kildemand, former world #5 Hans Andersen and Australian international Troy Batchelor, who rode for the Robins in 2008 and part of the 2009 season.
+Following difficult campaigns in 2010 (when Adams left the club) and 2011, Swindon signed Denmark's Peter Kildemand, former world #5 Hans Andersen and Australian international Troy Batchelor, who rode for the Robins in 2008 and part of the 2009 season.
 Alun Rossiter also returned as team manager after a 2-year spell with Coventry, with whom he won the Elite League in 2010.
 In 2012, the Robins won the Elite League title after beating the Poole Pirates 95–89 on aggregate following a 45-year wait for glory.

 In 2013, 2014 and 2015, the Robins made the semi-finals of the playoffs, but failed to advance further.
-At the start of the 2015 season, Swindon Robins No 1 Adrian Miedziński was injured in the first meeting at the Abbey vs Poole Pirates, with Peter Kildemand filling in on a temporary basis before the club signed Australian international Darcy Ward.
+At the start of the 2015 season, Swindon's No 1 Adrian Miedziński was injured in the first meeting at the Abbey, with Peter Kildemand filling in on a temporary basis before the club signed Australian international Darcy Ward.
 However, Ward suffered a career-ending accident while riding in Poland, and Kildemand once again stepped in to complete the season.

-The 2016 Swindon Robins team was nicknamed Roscos Roo's, because it contained five Australians in addition to the required two British reserves.
-In 2017, the Robins won the League Championship against Wolverhampton Wolves despite losing the first leg at their home track.
+The 2016 Robins team was nicknamed Roscos Roo's, because it contained five Australians in addition to the required two British reserves.

+In 2017, the Robins won the League Championship play off final against Wolverhampton Wolves despite losing the first leg at their home track.
+Jason Doyle was instrumental in helping Swindon claim the crown.

-A new stadium was planned to be built for the 2018 season.
-At the start of the 2019 season, the Abbey Stadium was to be reduced in size to 320 metres from its original 363 metres; the track record holder on the old track size was Leigh Adams, with a time of 63.86 seconds, on 31 August 2009.
+Due to stadium issues, a new stadium was planned to be built for the 2018 season but this did not happen and at the start of the 2019 season, the Abbey Stadium was reduced in size to 320 metres from its original 363 metres.
+It turned out to be their last season at the Abbey Stadium.

-2020–2023
+2020s

-Due to the COVID-19 pandemic, the 2020 SGB Premiership was completely cancelled.
-In January 2021, the Robins confirmed their withdrawal from the 2021 season, citing uncertainty around the sport and the potential redevelopment of their stadium.
-In October 2021 the Robins' promoter, Terry Robins, confirmed that the team would not be fielding a team in the 2022 season due to uncertainty over when the new stadium would be completed.
+Due to the COVID-19 pandemic, the 2020 SGB Premiership was completely cancelled and in January 2021, the Robins confirmed their withdrawal from the 2021 season, citing uncertainty around the potential redevelopment of their stadium.
+The Robins' promoter, Terry Robins, confirmed that the team would not be fielding a team in the 2022 season due to uncertainty over when the new stadium would be completed.
 In December 2022, a stand-off continued between the council and builders Taylor Wimpey over the stadium's perimeter and its expected redevelopment.
 Around that time Clarke Osborne of Gaming International issued a press release calling for sites, seeking a 5,000 capacity stadium to host speedway, karting and car racing.